Performance fees

 3. What is the purpose of the reset?

-The reset mechanism aims to facilitate the collection of performance fees.
+The reset mechanism aims to facilitate the payment of performance fees.
 Without the reset, traders would need to recover the entirety of their losses before earning new performance fees.

 4. How does the reset impact performance fees?